-To use preset components, add the modules that contain them to your project by selecting Library > Components > .
+To use preset components, add the modules that contain them to your project by selecting Components > .
 For more information, see Adding and Removing Modules.
-You can then create instances of the components by dragging-and-dropping them from Library to Form Editor, 3D Editor, or Navigator.
+You can then create instances of the components by dragging-and-dropping them from Components to the 2D, 3D , or Navigator view.

-To edit the appearance of a component instance, select it in Form Editor, 3D Editor, or Navigator and set its properties in the Properties view.
+To edit the appearance of a component instance, select it in the 2D, 3D, or Navigator view and set its properties in the Properties view.

 For more information about creating your own components, see Creating Custom Components.